Louce/portfolio-1/src/PRESENTATION.md

 ## [6:00 - 20:00] Part 3: The Tech Stack Deep Dive - The "How" (14 minutes)

 **(SLIDE 5: The Tech Stack Overview)**
-*   **Content:** The five main logos (Next.js, React, Tailwind, Shadcn, Framer Motion) arranged cohesively.
+*   **Content:** The main logos (Next.js, React, Tailwind, Shadcn, Framer Motion, Genkit) arranged cohesively.
 Title: "The Architecture: Choosing the Right Tools"

 **(SCRIPT):**
 "Alright, let's get into the technical details.
 To bring this vision to life, I needed a modern, flexible, and high-performance tech stack.
 Every tool was chosen for a specific reason, and they all work together beautifully."